Hamilton Fish: Notable descendants

-Three of Fish's direct descendants, all named Hamilton, served in the U.S. House of Representatives for the state of New York.
+Three of Fish's direct descendants, all named Hamilton, served in the U.S. House of Representatives, representing New York state.
 Hamilton Fish II, Fish's son, served one term as U.S. Representative from 1909 to 1911.
-Fish II also served as assistant to Secretary of State Hamilton Fish.
+Fish II also served as assistant to his father at the U.S. State Department.

 Hamilton Fish III, Fish's grandson, served as U.S. Representative from 1920 to 1945.
 Hamilton Fish IV, Fish's great-grandson, served as U.S. Representative from 1969 to 1995.
 Another son Stuyvesant Fish was an important railroad executive.
 Another son, Nicholas Fish II, was a U.S. diplomat, who was appointed second secretary of legation at Berlin in 1871, became secretary in 1874, and was chargé d'affaires at Berne in 1877–1881, and minister to Belgium in 1882–1886, after which he engaged in banking in New York City.
 Hamilton Fish, Fish's grandson by Nicholas, was an 1895 graduate of Columbia College, saw service in the Spanish–American War as one of the storied Rough Riders.
 He was the first member of that regiment to be killed in action, at the Battle of Las Guasimas, Cuba.

+His great nephew Thomas Kean was New Jersey governor from 1982 until 1990 and chairman of the 9/11 Commission following the September 11, 2001 attacks.